wjw465150/KeycloakGuid/Securing Applications and Services Guide.md

 ![exchange users permission setup](assets/exchange-users-permission-setup.png)

-Youâ€™ll have to define a policy for this permission.
+You¡¯ll have to define a policy for this permission.
 Click the `Authorization` link, go to the `Policies` tab and create a `Client` Policy.

 Client Policy Creation